henrynguyen0x/Google-Sheet-auto-report/README.md

-# Google Scripts for sending reports as email/pdf attached file
+# Google Scripts for sending table reports as email

 Codes I collected around the web.
 Feel free to use and share.
 Have a good day.